a455bcd9/es-regexp-unicode-extended-grapheme-custers/README.md

 ## Motivation

-Currently, `/na\b/u.test('naïve')` return `false`, and yet nobody would normally consider that there is two word boundaries in the middle of `fiancée`, and it is not a useful semantics, especially in Unicode-aware contexts (that is, in situations where you should use the u flag).
+Characters that are matched by the short-hand character class `\w` are the characters that are treated as word characters by word boundaries.
+So `/na\b/u.test('naïve')` return `false`.
+And yet nobody would normally consider in Unicode-aware contexts that there is two word boundaries in the middle of `naïve` or `fiancée`.

 There currently is no way to access these Unicode character properties natively in ECMAScript regular expressions.
 This makes it painful for developers to support full Unicode in their regular expressions.